-A similar life-cycle analysis conducted by Curtin University in Western Australia estimated that the farm emitted 2.75 kg CO2-e per kg of mushrooms produced.
-This compared to 3.4 kg CO2-e per kg for a strawberry farm and 3.8 kg CO2-e per kg for a lettuce farm45.
+A study of greenhouse gas emissions (life-cycle analysis) conducted by Curtin University on a mushroom farm in Western Australia showed that the farm emitted 2.75 kg CO2-e per kg of mushrooms produced.
+This compared to 3.3 kg CO2-e per kg for a strawberry farm and 3.8 kg CO2-e per kg for a lettuce farm41.

-Most emissions were from compost production as well as transporting peat, compost and compost ingredients (Figure 32) rather than from mushroom production itself.
-As a result, 52% of emissions occurred pre-farm, 25% at the growing facility, and 23% post-farm, which included transport to retailers.
+Most GHG emissions were from transporting peat, compost and compost ingredients to the farm and composting facility (Figure 1) rather than from mushroom production, and from the production of compost, which would have emitted a significant amount of CO2, albeit mainly from renewable sources such as straw and manure.
+During the life cycle of mushrooms, 52% of GHG emissions were emitted during the pre-farm stage, 25% at the growing facility, and 23% post-farm, which included transport to retailers.